The Kalam Cosmological Argument

 The First Scientific Confirmation

 In 1929, Edwin Hubble—an American astronomer—added experimental support to expansion theory by demonstrating that the light at the far end of galaxies is shifting toward the red end of the spectrum, which indicates that the light sources are receding from view.
 No matter which direction one looks, distant galaxies are racing apart.
 And, if the universe is expanding, it must have once existed in a contracted state.
 Hubble’s observations pointed to a time in the distant past when the universe was incredibly small and dense.
-The subsequent eruption has been referred to as the big bang.[17]
-Thus, expansion theory provides evidence that the universe had a beginning and hence, a cause (i.e., premise 1: everything that begins to exist has a cause).
+The subsequent eruption is called the Big Bang.[18]
+Thus, expansion theory provides evidence that the universe had a beginning, which supports premise 1: everything that begins to exist has a cause.

 A more recent update to expansion theory—the theory of dark energy—asserts that the expansion rate is now speeding up.
-Dark energy, which is thought to comprise approximately 70 percent of the universe’s total energy, acts like antigravity to allow space to expand more and more rapidly.
-If true, this would mean that the universe will likely expand forever and with increasing speed.[19]
+Dark energy, which is thought to comprise approximately 70 percent of the universe’s total energy, acts like antigravity, allowing space to expand more and more rapidly.
+If true, this would mean that the universe will likely expand forever and with increasing speed.[20]
 And yet, this theory, too, points to a universe that had a beginning.

 Finally, the Borde-Guth-Vilenkin theorem proves that classical space-time, under a single, very general condition, cannot be extended to past infinity but must reach a boundary at some point in the finite past.
 In an article titled “The Beginning of the Universe,” physicist Alexander Vilenkin states, “If the universe is, on average, expanding, then its history cannot be indefinitely continued into the past.”[21]
 In answering the question, “Did the universe have a beginning?”
 Vilenkin says, “It probably did.”
 At least, he concludes, “We have no viable models for an eternal universe.”[22]